east-sussex-county-council/Escc.Umbraco.PropertyEditors/README.md

 Install using NuGet
 -------------------

 This project is published as a NuGet package to our private feed.
-We use [NuBuild](https://github.com/bspell1/NuBuild) to make creating the NuGet package really easy, and [reference our private feed using a nuget.config file](http://blog.davidebbo.com/2014/01/the-right-way-to-restore-nuget-packages.html).

 When you install the package it copies the property editors into `App_Plugins` and references the DLL output.
 These are excluded from the consuming project's git respository by its `.gitignore` file.